|The State of Wisconsin has had a different, Progressive philosophy towards funding its

 Less than impressed, aren't you?

 To the best of my knowledge, the majority of these cards has reached the public domain by virtue of the postcards' age.
+All are presented in the interest of scholarly study.
 I claim full copyright on the text, which may be used in citation only.
 Also, I claim copyright on the scans, although given their quality, you might wonder why.
 Most of the troublesome scans are of early works, not linen-finish cards.

 If you have evidence that any of these cards are really of Carnegie libraries, please e-mail me at (first name)(at)roadmaps (dot) org.